blazingdrummer/BakedModpack/BakedDev/BepInEx/plugins/cbrl-ShrineOfDisorder/README.md

 #### `ShrineSpawnMultiplier`

 A multiplier on the shrine's spawn weight.
 Higher values will increase the chance for the shrine to spawn, and decrease the chance for other shrines to spawn.

 ### Items

 Each of the options under the "Items" category will allow or disallow certain item tiers to be considered when randomizing items.
 The available options are as follows:
 - `LunarItems` - Allows lunar items to be randomized if enabled.
 - `VoidItems` - Allows void items to be randomized if enabled.
 - `BossItems` - Allows boss items to be randomized if enabled.
 - `VoidBossItems` - Allows void boss items to be randomized if enabled.

 ## Changelog

+**1.1.5**
+- Update dependencies to latest versions
+- Removed the use of deprecated ItemIndex methods

 **1.1.4**
 - Fixed a bug causing items to disappear from the inventory when using the shrine if they belong to a tier that is disabled in the configuration